-If you want to get fit and feel good about yourself, running is one of the best ways to do it.
+Running is one of the best ways to get fit and feel good about yourself.
 You don’t need specialist equipment – just a pair of supportive trainers – and you can go running straight from home, find a loop route from your workplace or just go for a run in a local park.

 In terms of fitness, running gives you so much.
 It’s great for all-over toning and, more importantly, it’s great for your aerobic fitness!

 As a professional athlete, my event was about explosive speed.
 The longest I ran in the heptathlon was 800m.
 But since I retired I’ve had the flexibility to train in a different way.
 There’s no pressure, no expectation, I don’t have to run a particular time.
 It’s just nice to get out there and be active.
 Some days I feel great and want to push myself harder; other days it’s good enough just to get out and move.

 The great thing about the Vitality Running World Cup is that it isn’t about being elite – anyone can take part.
 Every distance of at least 3km that’s completed within 30 minutes will counts towards Team UK’s efforts.
 And every kilometre will bring with it a multitude of benefits, to your physical and mental health and your general wellbeing.